moaz-sial/Tkinter-Password-Generator/README.md

 **Tkinter Password Generator**
 This application enables you to generate different types of passwords and save them in a JSON file.
 You can also search for passwords based on the website name.
-The code is designed to run on Windows.
+This code is designed to run on Windows.